Do you love running your fan, but are worried it might be increasing your utility bills a lot?

 Let me elaborate.

-There’s a very good chance that you’re using your appliance at much higher speeds and settings than you actually need to stay fresh and cool.
+There’s a good chance you’re using your ceiling fan at much higher speeds and settings than you need to stay fresh and cool.
 You could likely get the same results you’re getting now while dialing things down a notch or two.

-If you notice that the appliance is not working differently, although you’re changing the settings, or if you see that it’s spinning too fast or too slow, you might have stumbled upon a different issue.
-In that case, you’ll want to look closer for abnormalities.
+If you notice that the ceiling fan is not working differently, although you’re changing the settings, or if you see that it’s spinning too fast or too slow, you probably have stumbled upon a different issue.
+In such cases, you’ll want to look closer for abnormalities.

 #5 Make Sure the Fan Is Balanced

-Not unlike other appliances with moving parts, ceiling fans are meant to work with perfectly-balanced blades, as this provides the least amount of friction on the bearing and air resistance on the blades themselves.
+Unlike other appliances with moving parts, ceiling fans are meant to work with perfectly balanced blades to provide the least friction on the bearing and air resistance on the blades themselves.

-This is why you just can’t replace a broken ceiling fan blade with another model of a different size-weight.
+You just can’t replace a broken ceiling fan blade with another model of a different size and weight.

 An unbalanced fan blade could cause your appliance to work harder than it’s supposed to, resulting in higher power consumption, overheating, and an overall reduction in lifespan.

-If you’re not sure how to check for balance or how to correct it once you’ve noticed it, make sure to call a professional for help.
+If you’re unsure how to check for balance or correct it once you’ve noticed it, make sure to call a professional for help.

 Thank you very much for sticking with me all the way to the end.
 If you found this article useful, please check out our other incredible resources below and consider subscribing to our newsletter.